PIK-ICoNe/OpPoDyn-Website/content/en/_index.md

 {{% blocks/lead color="primary" %}}
   ## First Online Workshop

   The aim of our project is to provide a tool that meets the needs of the research community.
-Between the 16th and 17th of September 2025 we will host a hybrid [workshop](/workshop/) to showcase the capabilities of the current release of PowerDynamics.jl, provide hands-on experience and collect feedback from participants to help guide future development.We want to make sure, our work accurately addresses everyones most pressing use cases.
+On the 16th - 17th of October 2025 we will host a hybrid [workshop](/workshop/) to showcase the capabilities of the current release of PowerDynamics.jl, provide hands-on experience and collect feedback from participants to help guide future development.
+We want to make sure, our work accurately addresses everyone's most pressing use cases.

   ## Main Project Goals